 Dogs that are shy or easily overwhelmed often take to the alone time well.
 You and your guests can calmly go visit the dog periodically to break up the time your dog spends alone.

 If your dog does eat some Christmas object, you’ll have a different kind of problem than if he eats chocolate or raisins.
 You’ll be watching for a potential bowel obstruction.
 Symptoms are similar and generally start with vomiting, constipation, and lethargy.

-Call your vet to arrange a physical exam and x-ray before the symptoms progress too far.
+Call your vet to arrange a physical exam and an x-ray before the symptoms progress too far.